SuperCowPowers/workbench/README.md

 # Recent News

+**SageWorks up on the AWS Marketplace**

-SageWorks is partnering with AWS® to accelerate your Machine Learning Pipelines development with our new [Dashboard for ML Pipelines](https://aws.amazon.com/marketplace/pp/prodview-5idedc7uptbqo).
+Powered by AWS® to accelerate your Machine Learning Pipelines development with our new [Dashboard for ML Pipelines](https://aws.amazon.com/marketplace/pp/prodview-5idedc7uptbqo).
 Getting started with SageWorks is a snap and can be billed through AWS.

+**Road Map: `v0.9.0`**

+We've used the feedback from our current beta testers to improve the framework and we've constructed a mini road map for the upcoming SageWorks version 0.9.0.
+Please see [SageWorks RoadMaps](https://supercowpowers.github.io/sageworks/road_maps/0_9_0/)

 # Welcome to SageWorks
 The SageWorks framework makes AWS® both easier to use and more powerful.
 SageWorks handles all the details around updating and managing a complex set of AWS Services.
 With a simple-to-use Python API and a beautiful set of web interfaces, SageWorks makes creating AWS ML pipelines a snap.
 It also dramatically improves both the usability and visibility across the entire spectrum of services: Glue Job, Athena, Feature Store, Models, and Endpoints, SageWorks makes it easy to build production ready, AWS powered, machine learning pipelines.